ramp-eu/Central_Sensing_and_Perception/doc/docs/user/api.md

 ```

 ## Creation of Nodes in maptogridmap package
 Nodes are all free cells of rectangular square size that does not contain any obstacle within it.
-The obstacles are readed from the map PNG or PGM file loaded by calling the map_server node.
-There are three maps prepared in startmapserver.launch, where MURAPLAST florplan is uncommented and IML lab and ICENT lab are commented for the later usage.
+The obstacles are read from the map PNG or PGM file loaded by calling the map_server node.
+There are three maps prepared in startmapserver.launch, where MURAPLAST florplan is uncommented and IML lab and ICENT lab are commented out for the later usage.

 ```
 <launch>